1. The atmosphere is the envelope of_____________.

 Explanation: Very cold climates like tundra and ice cap.

-99. The Indian monsoon is an example of:
+99. The Indian monsoon is an example of_____________.

 A) Planetary wind